 Creating a Film Ultimate has become a common exercise for studios as they look to estimate the total revenues from a film to justify the large production costs of making a movie.
 Although studios have been creating Ultimates for years, several common mistakes often take place during the Ultimates process.
 Some of these mistakes are resource related, some are due to poor planning and some center on mitigating outside influences.
-In the following article, we asked team members Paul Paredes and Lester Robert to expand their exploration into perfecting Film Ultimates by discussing areas of Ultimates most wrought with common mistakes.
+In the following article, we asked team members Paul Paredes and Lester Robert to expand their exploration into Film Ultimates by discussing mistake-prone areas of Film Ultimates.

 Inaccurate Participations Calculations

 Participations are clearly an important aspect of the cost of movie Ultimates, yet an area that tends to lead to a lot of mistakes.
 Participation contracts have become increasingly more complex over the years as movie talent works to extract as much value from their likeness as possible.
 At the same time, new avenues of revenue are being used by studios to recoup their costs.
 Solid working relationships between legal, finance and accounting are paramount in ensuring contracts are read, understood and translated properly into forecasting systems.

 Having a specialized finance professional is key in making sure that participations are calculated accurately throughout the process and any rate triggers are captured.
 They should understand contracts and be comfortable digging into the details, while bringing the financial acumen and creativity to build that understanding into your financial system or Excel model.